 New Year Greetings to Members & Friends!

-For the Historical Society, 2022 was a very good year.
-Our Annual Christmas social made a triumphant return.
-Our Museum volunteers accomplished what I consider record levels of work.
-We launched an all-new website.
-Our collections grew in meaningful and significant ways.
+Happy New Year!
+For the Historical Society, 2023 was another very good year.
+Our Annual Christmas social, which is fresh in my mind, continued with new highlights and music acts.
+Our Museum volunteers’ pace didn’t slow down.
+Our collections continued to grow in meaningful and significant ways.
 We re-engaged with the students of the Honeoye Falls Lima School District.
-Our program committee has done another bang-up job planning for 2023; please have a look at the enclosed brochure.
+Our program committee has done another bang-up job planning for 2024; please have a look at the enclosed brochure.
 There is something for everyone.

 I must appeal to you, however, for something that concerns me: like many communities, we are having a difficult time getting people to volunteer with our organization.
 Will you please consider stepping up?
 In particular, we need:

 - Volunteer Museum docents to host our Museum every Sunday afternoon.
 Can you spare just two hours every month or two?
 Please call me at 585-281-0014 if you even think you might be interested.

 - To keep the Annual Christmas Social running smoothly for 2024, we need to line up volunteers well in advance, including music teachers who are willing to bring students to perform a recital.
 Please contact me if you or someone you know is willing to do this.

 Here are some Museum highlights from 2023: We received many donations from donors near and far who found us via our Facebook page.
 In addition to donations, we search local garage / estate sales and purchase items off eBay.
 The most significant additions to the Museum’s collections during 2023 were:

 - From Kathy Gilda: Numerous Falls Dairy items, including a 12-foot-long sign that hung on the front of the dairy.

 - From Bill Lane: Three Greenleaf dollhouse kits

 - From Tracey McGrath: An Estelle Toy Company tom-tom drum.